prajivinn/prajivinn.github.io/_posts/2024-01-07-Optimizing-Loan-Approval-Process.md

 I've peformed data cleaning using SQL and exploratory data analysis using PowerBI and found out that cibil_score is not the only contributor to the loan approval.
 Moreover, Approximately 62.2% of the loans in the dataset are approved (2656 out of 4,269), indicating a moderate class imbalance.

-Even so, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Even so, I make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.

-As we are predicting a binary output, we tested four classification modelling approaches, namely:
+As I am predicting a binary output, I tested four classification modelling approaches, namely:

 * Logistic Regression
 * Decision Tree
 * Random Forest
 * K Nearest Neighbours (KNN)

-For each model, we will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
-We will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.
+For each model, I will import the data in the same way but will need to pre-process the data based up the requirements of each particular algorithm.
+I will train & test each model, look to refine each to provide optimal performance, and then measure this predictive performance based on several metrics to give a well-rounded overview of which is best.

 <br>
 <br>